affo98/AML24MST/README.md

 The noisy training data was created by adding Additive White Gaussian Noise (AWGN) with a signal-to-noise-ratio of $10$ to the original data.
 The noisy data was added to the train and validation sets which doubled the number of training examples.
 Noisy audio data was *not* added to the test set.

-We generate [EISUKE ADD]  x number of songs using [model](url), to generate p number of prompts, which was then fed to TextToMusicGenerating [model](url), which resulted in m number of additional training examples and k number of validation examples.
+We generate 1000 artificial audios using [Mistral-7b](https://huggingface.co/mistralai/Mistral-7B-v0.1), to generate p number of prompts, which was then fed to TextToMusicGenerating [MusicGen](https://huggingface.co/spaces/facebook/MusicGen), which resulted in 800 additional training examples and 200 validation examples.
 Generated audio data was *not* added to the test set.

 ## Key Experiments and Results